 How to Make Carrot Cake Bars

-- Add the dry ingredients to the wet ingredients and mix them together.
+Add the dry ingredients and mix until combined.

-- Pour ¾ of the carrot bar batter into a prepared 13×9 baking pan.
+5. Pour the first layer of carrot cake batter into a prepared baking pan

-- Spoon the remaining carrot batter into dollops randomly over the cream cheese layer.
+7. Drop the remaining carrot batter in dollops over the top

 Carrot Cake Bars Recipe